 The change seems to have rolled out in a recent version of Play Services.
 Our tipster saw it with v20.33.13 (APK Mirror), but I have it in v20.26.14 too, which is a month old.
 Another device on that same old version doesn't have it, so it's likely a server-side.

 Regardless of how the feature gets activated, you'll find it when you head to Settings > Google > Autofill > Autofill with Google.
-A new Autofill Security menu should be there, with a single Credentials toggle inside.
+A new Autofill Security menu should be there, with two toggles inside: Credentials and Payment info.

 Turn that on, and make sure you're using Google's autofill service (Settings > System > Languages & Input > Autofill service and pick Google).